implementation selection

 4. Lack of companywide support and involvement – You need solid change management focus and communication, which require software implementation vendors who can help lead the change activities (see Leading Change (and Change Management)).

-5. Lack of top management commitment and support – Senior leadership must be educated as to the and the business direction of the project, and the importance of their strategic imprint for success (see The Real Reason Executive Participation Creates IT Project Success).
+5. Lack of top management commitment and support – Senior leadership must be educated as to the business benefit and the business direction of the project, and the importance of their strategic imprint for success (see The Real Reason Executive Participation Creates IT Project Success).

-6. Lack of data accuracy – Ensure that your vendors focus on the right data migration strategy and use the right data tools (see Planning For a Smooth SAP Go-Live: Part 2).
+6. Lack of data accuracy – Ensure that your vendors focus on the right data migration strategy and use the right data transformation tools (see Planning For a Smooth SAP Go-Live: Part 2).

 Doing the upfront work to carefully understand your business requirements, and then demand that an SAP implementation company or partner provides skilled and experienced consultants, is critical to project success.